OPQAM/edoC/Scripts/SimpleExercises/readmeBAK.md

 when asking to read from a file that doesnt exist the program returns the correct error message, but it also returns Segmentation Fault

 Right now there isnt a need for a null detection on the write option for copier.
 If a file doesnt exist, the text will be copied from one file to the other.
-Note: copying from text A to text A clears all text.